oligot/epm/README.md

 }
 ```

-### Installing dependencies
+## Installing dependencies

 Dependencies are installed locally via the `epm sync` command.
-They are fetched and checked out in a local subdirectory called `./eiffel\_library`, for example:
+All package contents are installed in the `./eiffel\_library` directory by default.

 ```